Nhlo2004/chess_masters/README.md

-# chess_masters
+# chess_master
-Grandmaster_data
-here I created a program to visualize the strength in
+Here I created a program to visualize the strength during the tournament of San Sabastian